Elduderino23/apparao_vasu_password_generator/README.md

   }
   ```
   the genera(dot)(symbols) adds symbols the general array pool which includes uppercase, lower case, and numbers.
-  I then had to add parameter to the array which required creating an another if statement before the functions that pulled from the character arrays in order to limit the character count into a 8-128 character range like the example below:
+  parameter had to be added to the array, which required creating an another if statement in order to limit the character count into a 8-128 character range like the example below:

 ```Javascript
 var general = [];